 There’s plenty to keep boarders busy as well, with the grounds at their disposal and organised trips and activities in the evenings and weekends.
 When they aren’t studying they’re all busy climbing trees, roasting marshmallows at their al fresco Saturday suppers or spending time learning fun new skills such as zorbing, graffiti art or Quidditch.

 If you’re looking for delicious ‘next school’ results, you’re in the right place.
-In 2018 Walhampton pupils won awards and scholarships to Winchester, Canford, Bryanston, Sherborne, Charterhouse, Godolphin, Hampshire Collegiate School and King’s Bruton.
+In 2018 Walhampton pupils won awards and scholarships to Winchester, Canford, Bryanston, Sherborne, Charterhouse, Godolphin, Embley and King’s Bruton.
 Other pupils gained entrance to Eton, Bedales, Clayesmore, Downe House and Marlborough.
 So let’s say they’re not too shabby on the academics!
 In fact, an average 40% of year 8 kids receive scholarships to their chosen senior schools.

 Excellent, inclusive SEN support is on offer here too, with the kids included in the mainstream classes, with helpers who rotate to give them additional support.
 Everybody learns together and prevents any marginalising for those who need extra help.